 1.2.
 Relations with other SEMIoTICS components

-The following UML component diagram shows the relations between the Monitoring Component and the other components of the SEMIoTICS architecture.
-A complete description of the SEMIoTICS architecture and components can be found in deliverable D2.4 - "SEMIoTICS high level architecture (Cycle 1)".
+The diagram in Figure 1 shows the positioning of the MDP in the context the SEMIoTICS architecture.
+A complete description of the SEMIoTICS architecture and components can be found in deliverable D2.5 - "SEMIoTICS high level architecture (final)".